brandonkim12/brandonkim12.github.io/_posts/2018-12-30-valve-selection-criteria.md

 <center>3.
 Flow characteristics</center>

-**inherent flow characteristic**: The characteristics when a valve is operating with a constant pressure drop without taking into account the effects of piping.
+**Inherent flow characteristic**: The characteristics when a valve is operating with a constant pressure drop without taking into account the effects of piping.

-**installed flow characteristic**: The characteristics when both the valve and piping effects are taken into account.
+**Installed flow characteristic**: The characteristics when both the valve and piping effects are taken into account.
 In this time, the flow characteristic changes from the ideal curve.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/fluid_mechanics/fig_4.JPG)